BeaconCMS/beacon/guides/introduction/installation.md

 - The Header and Footer from the layout
 - The list element from the page
-- The three components rendered with the beacon_live_data from your DataSource
+- The three components rendered with live data assigns
 - The zoom in cursor from the stylesheet

 Open http://localhost:4000/my_site/blog/my_first_post and note: